cia2003/dicoding-notes-app/README.md

 The challenge is to design a note app with some spesifications, that are:

 1. Adding notes,
-2. Display notes, and
+2. Display notes,
+3. Use REST API to fetch data, and
-3. Other optional challenge that you can see it more at Dicoding.
+4. Other optional challenge that you can see it more at Dicoding.

 ## Step by Step